phptuts/codingwithnoah/arduino-blockly/lesson-12-rgb-led-challenges/index.md

 - 30 -> blue
 - 150 -> green

- Use the parse string block like you did in the previous examples.
-This time save your work because we'll be using in a future lesson with bluetooth.
+ Use the "parse string" block as you did in the previous examples.
+This time save your work because we'll be using in a future lesson with Bluetooth.

  ![Serial Monitor RGB](/images/arduino-block/lesson-12/serial_monitor_control_led.png)